robt1019/express-bed/README.md

   let testBed: ExpressTestBed;

   describe('configureTestingModule', () => {
-    it('should return a ExpressTestBed object with the correct routes if they are passed via config', (done: any) => {
+    it('should return a ExpressTestBed object with the correct routes ' + 'if they are passed via config', (done: any) => {
       class TestRoute implements BaseRoute {
         public create(app: Express) {
           app.get('/user/validPath/', (req: Request, res: Response) => {